 - DOB7 Dec 1991

-Naiyaravoro then headed to Japan’s Top League and Panasonic Wild Knights where he was selected to feature in a World XV, Naiyaravoro posted a hat-trick in his debut against Japan before being named in the Barbarians squad a week later to face Samoa.
+Naiyaravoro then headed to Japan’s Top League and Panasonic Wild Knights where he was selected to feature in a World XV side in 2015; the wing posted a hat-trick in his debut against Japan before being named in the Barbarians squad to face Samoa just a week later.

-Naiyaravoro was selected for the Barbarians again during the 2016 end-of-year internationals, starting against South Africa and scoring a try while setting up two more in a Man-of-the-match performance, before featuring for the famous touring side again in a one-off match against England in 2019 following a stellar first season with Saints.
+Naiyaravoro was selected for the Barbarians again during the 2016 end-of-year internationals, starting against South Africa and scoring a try while setting up two more in a man-of-the-match performance, before featuring for the famous touring side again in a one-off match against England in 2019 following a stellar first season with Saints.

 That first campaign saw him make 28 Northampton appearances and score 11 tries as Saints reached the knock-out stages of every senior competition – lifting the Premiership Rugby Cup along the way.

 And after making more metres and clean breaks than any other player in the Premiership, and becoming the only player to beat a century of defenders in one league season since data has been recorded, Naiyaravoro brought up a half-century of Saints appearances in 2019/20 before adding a further six tries and 14 appearances to his tally in 2020/21.